-The first pulse prepares a given optical coherence involving the excited states and the ground state.
-The following free evolution lasts for a time ${{t}_{1}}$ customarily called the coherence time.
-The second pulse creates a population in the excited manifold or in the ground state.
-The system then evolves freely during a time ${{t}_{2}}$, which is the waiting or population time.
+The first pulse prepares an optical coherence between the excited states and the ground state so that the field-free evolution during ${{t}_{1}}$ is customarily called the coherence time.
+The second pulse creates a population in the excited manifold or in the ground state and the next free evolution time ${{t}_{2}}$ is the waiting or population time.
 The third pulse probes the system after this delay ${{t}_{2}}$ before a detection after the ${{t}_{3}}$ time interval.
 The third-order polarisation is then obtained by convolution with the laser pulses centered at $\tau_1$, $\tau_2$, and $\tau_3$, respectively (see \cref{fig:schema_spnonlin}).
 They are each characterized by their polarization, wave vector ${{k}_{n}}$, frequency, envelope, and initial phase.
-Spectra derived from the reponse ${{R}^{(3)}}({{t}_{3}},{{t}_{2}},{{t}_{1}})$ without convolution with laser pulses are thus ideal spectra that would involve interactions with impulsive pulses described by delta distributions $\delta (t)$.
+Spectra derived from the third-order reponse ${{R}^{(3)}}({{t}_{3}},{{t}_{2}},{{t}_{1}})$ without convolution with laser pulses are thus ideal spectra that would involve interactions with pulses described by delta distributions $\delta (t)$.

-The system is initially in the ground state $\left| 0 \right\rangle $ and the bath is equilibrated at the reference FCP geometry at the chosen temperature $T$.
-By assuming a factorisation, the initial total density matrix is the product of the system density times the thermally equilibrated density of the bath ${{\rho}_{0}}={{\rho}_{\text{S}}}(0){{\rho}_{\text{eq}}}(T)$.
-As extensively reviewed, the computation of ${{R}^{(3)}}({{t}_{3}},{{t}_{2}},{{t}_{1}})$ may be split into different responses that correspond to multi-time correlation functions and are associated to different processes: ESE (excited-state stimulated emission), GSB (ground-state bleaching), and ESA (excited-state absorption).
-The 2D signal involves six responses (for the sake of simplicity, the polarisation $(p)$ is not written in the lowering or raising operators but it must be specified when using $\mu_{-}$ or $\mu_{+}$),

-The notation $\left\langle \bullet \right\rangle $ means here the trace over the system and the bath degrees of freedom, and $G(t)$ is the evolution operator in the full Liouville space.
-When the propagation is carried out with the HEOM method, the bath is represented by all the ADOs.
-The lowering or raising transition operators must be applied at each selected time to the system reduced-density matrix and to all the ADOs.\cite{Tanimura2006}